Shervin Pishevar

 Shervin Kordary Pishevar (شروین پیشه ور; born March 24, 1974) is an Iranian-American entrepreneur, venture capitalist, super angel investor, and philanthropist.
-He is the co-founder and former executive chairman of Hyperloop One and a co-founder and managing director of Sherpa Capital, a venture capital fund which has invested in companies including Airbnb, Uber, GoPuff, Cue Health, Slack, Robinhood, Munchery and Postmates.
+He is the co-founder and former executive chairman of Hyperloop One and a co-founder and managing director of Sherpa Capital, a venture capital fund that has invested in Airbnb, Uber, Gopuff, Slack, Robinhood, Munchery, Postmates, and other companies.

 As an angel investor, Pishevar has seeded more than 60 companies.
 He was previously a managing director at Menlo Ventures, where he led investments in Warby Parker, Tumblr, Machine Zone, and Uber Series B. He is a strategic advisor to Uber, and served as a board observer to the company from 2011 to 2015.
-He founded and operated technology-enabled companies including webs.com, WebOS, SGN, HyperOffice.
+He founded and operated technology-enabled companies including webs.com, WebOS, SGN, and HyperOffice.

-Beginning in 2011, he served a two-year term as a member of the 10 person UN Foundation's Global Entrepreneurs Council.
-He was chosen by the U.S. Government as an Outstanding American by Choice in 2012, and in 2015 he was appointed by Barack Obama to the J. William Fulbright Foreign Scholarship Board.
-As an American citizen of Iranian descent, Pishevar was awarded an Ellis Island Medal of Honor in 2016.
+Beginning in 2011, he served a two-year term as a member of the 10-person UN Foundation's Global Entrepreneurs Council.
+He was chosen by the U.S. government as an Outstanding American by Choice in 2012, and in 2015 he was appointed by Barack Obama to the J. William Fulbright Foreign Scholarship Board.
+An American citizen of Iranian descent, Pishevar received an Ellis Island Medal of Honor in 2016.

 Early life and education

 Shervin Pishevar was born in Tehran, Iran, the son of Abraham Pishevar, a television and radio executive, and Eshrat (Kordary) Pishevar.
-Abraham Pishevar moved to the United States after he was placed on Ayatollah Khomeini's execution list for broadcasting instructions on leaving Iran for foreign nationals.
+Abraham moved to the United States after he was placed on Ayatollah Khomeini's execution list for broadcasting instructions on leaving Iran for foreign nationals.
 He became a cab driver in Silver Spring, Maryland, where he was joined by his family 18 months later.
-While driving the cab, Abraham Pishevar, who already held a Master's degree, studied for and received a Ph.D. in Mass Communication at Howard University.
+While driving the cab, Pishevar, who already held a master's degree, earned a Ph.D. in Mass Communication at Howard University.

-Encouraged by his parents to pursue a career in medicine, Pishevar attended Montgomery Blair High School, a math and science magnet school.
-As a junior at the school, he won an election to become a student member of the Montgomery County Board of Education, where he pushed to create a $10 education tax to county taxpayers and donate student projects from auto mechanics and woodworking classes to charity.
-As a science project, he began researching Magainin peptides, and later, while majoring in molecular cellular biology at UC Berkeley, he received a Presidential Fellowship to continue the study.
-In 1996, he co-authored an article in Journal of the American Medicine Society which helped lead to the Istanbul Protocol, the first set of international guidelines for documentation of torture.
+Shervin Pishevar attended Montgomery Blair High School, where he studied in the math and science magnet program.
+As a junior, he won election as the student member of the Montgomery County Board of Education.
+He pushed to create a $10 education tax to county taxpayers and to donate student projects from auto mechanics and woodworking classes to charity.
+Encouraged by his parents to pursue a career in medicine, he began researching Magainin peptides at Blair.
+Later, while majoring in molecular cellular biology at UC Berkeley, he received a Presidential Fellowship to continue the study.
+In 1996, he co-wrote an article in Journal of the American Medicine Society that helped lead to the Istanbul Protocol, the first set of international guidelines for documentation of torture.

 As a senior at Berkeley, Pishevar founded and served as editor-in-chief of Berkeley Scientific, the first peer-reviewed undergraduate research journal in the United States.
 He completed more than a year of graduate courses in health economics at the Berkeley School of Public Health.